How to Start a YouTube Channel: 8 Pro Tips on the Road to Success

 Jump to

 As a high school student stuck at home or in a very limited outdoor radius during COVID-19, it’s important to think about how you can showcase your skills and interests to admissions officers.
-One of the best self-directed projects that can be done from home—or at least the outdoors—is creating videos.
+One of the best self-directed projects you can do from home—or at least outdoors—is creating videos.
 As you come across different topics in your favorite subject area, you may be considering starting a YouTube channel.

 Starting a YouTube channel might sound easy—you simply need to log on to YouTube and create your account for free.
-However, it’s not as simple to start creating videos and guarantee that people will watch them.
-In this blog, I’ve outlined ways that you can make your content engaging so that you build a strong subscriber base and succeed in a sustainable manner.
+However, it’s not as simple to create videos and guarantee viewership.
+In this blog, I’ve outlined ways to make your content engaging so you can build a strong subscriber base and succeed sustainably.

 Make Sure You Have a Niche Topic

-Don’t wait until senior fall to think about starting a YouTube channel–it might not grow fast enough to gain you a decent subscriber base by the time your applications are due.
-Ideally, formulate a plan early in your high school career, around 9th or 10th grade, so that you can build a steady and loyal audience.
+Don’t wait until senior fall to start asking yourself “how can I create a channel in YouTube?”.
+It might not grow fast enough to gain you a decent subscriber base by the time your applications are due.
+Ideally, formulate a plan early in your high school career, around 9th or 10th grade, so you can build a steady, loyal audience.

 Before you get too deep into reaching out to audience members, you should first sit down with a notebook and a pen—or a Word document—and hatch an outline of what your videos will cover.
-To attract a faithful group of viewers, your channel shouldn’t just tackle random issues that have seemingly no connection to each other.
-The best approach to a YouTube channel that captivates people and leaves them wanting more is to make sure you follow a theme.
+To attract a loyal audience, your channel shouldn’t just cover random issues that seem unrelated.
+The best approach to a YouTube channel that captivates viewers and leaves them wanting more is to ensure you follow a consistent theme.
 What are you passionate about?
-Do you want it to have a connection with the rest of your college application?
-Make sure your topic isn’t extremely broad—instead of having a generic channel on movies, a channel on actors with the same ethnic background as you would make more sense and be easier to manage.
-Conduct research and see what has been done already so that your videos will turn more heads.
+Do you want it to connect to the rest of your college application?
+Make sure your topic isn’t overly broad—rather than a generic channel on movies, a channel on actors with the same ethnic background would make more sense and be easier to manage.
+Conduct research to see what has already been done so your videos stand out.[1]

 Go In With A Plan